zbreeden/FourTwentyAnalytics/README.md

 *It’s not just code; it’s a living ecosystem where I sharpen analysis, consistency, and storytelling — the same skills I bring into a role.
 *Scrollkeeper Note --> My suns can wander all they want as long as 4/20 is seeded.

-Broadcasts - using this same structured broadcast in all Suns and their respective README scrolls enables The Signal to present important milestones on its dashboard.
+## Broadcasts - using this same structured broadcast in all Suns and their respective README scrolls enables The Signal to present important milestones on its dashboard.

 <!-- SIGNAL:START
 id: 2025-09-04-hub-learns-workflows
 ts_utc: 2025-09-04T20:00:00Z
-title: "Learned GitHub Workflows — hub can now sync seeds across the constellation enabling greater conhesion"
+title: "Learned GitHub Workflows — hub can now sync seeds across the constellation enabling greater cohesion"
 summary: >
   Suitekeeper learned GitHub Actions and wired a hub → constellation seed sync.
   Editing anything under `seeds/**` in the hub now opens PRs across module repos